 The consideration of wellbeing and sustainability being incorporated early on in the design stage of the interior fit out has been evidenced on the One Angel Square project, which was recently announced the winner of the RIBA East Midlands awards.
 As well as being recognised by RIBA for its design, the building also achieved BREEAM’s Excellent standard.
 Komfort’s Polar system was specified and installed throughout this building on all the meeting rooms.
 With the integration of such high performance interior elements, this former derelict site has now been developed into an exemplar sustainable building.

-Komfort are committed to constantly evolving their partitioning solutions to achieve impressive performance qualities as well as creating designs to compliment the space, optimise natural light and to realise the architects vision, with wellbeing and sustainability considerations at the forefront of their product development plans.
+Komfort is committed to constantly evolving their partitioning solutions to achieve impressive performance qualities as well as creating designs to complement the space, optimise natural light and to realise the architects vision, with wellbeing and sustainability considerations at the forefront of their product development plans.

 Beyond sustainability and wellbeing standards, the use of Komfort’s bespoke Polar System enabled technology to be seamlessly integrated into the design, with the use of a booking system wired through the doorframe.